Kousik-Sasmal/tweeter-sentiment-using-pytorch-torchtext/README.md

 # tweeter-sentiment-using-pytorch

 I have made a sentiment analysis model using `torchtext` module of `pytorch` and accuracy of the model was above 90%.
 Dataset link https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis.

+Initially, all experiment done in `Jupyter notebook` environment, that is within `notebooks` folder.
+After that, all codes are written in `src` folder.

+Files, generated during data processing and model building, are saved within `artifacts` folder.
+Codes related `streamlit` web app written in `app.py` file.

+Note: If you do not have GPU in your machine, you are encourage to run the code on Google Colab (link given below)

 Skill Used: